 The maximum number of Class A Shares that may be reserved for issuance for all purposes under the 2022 MSOP is 17,500,000 Class A Shares, subject to adjustment in accordance with the provisions of the 2022 MSOP.
 The maximum number of Class A Shares that may be reserved for issuance to any one person under the 2022 MSOP shall not exceed 5% of the outstanding Class A Shares (on a non-diluted basis), less the aggregate number of Class A Shares reserved for issuance to such person under any other security-based compensation arrangement of the Manager.
 The maximum number of Class A Shares that are issuable to insiders of the Manager at any time pursuant to the exercise of options granted under the 2022 MSOP and issuable under all other security-based compensation arrangements of the Manager shall not exceed 10% of the Manager's issued and outstanding Class A Shares.
 The maximum number of Class A Shares that are issued to insiders of the Manager within a one-year period pursuant to the exercise of Options granted under the 2022 MSOP and issued under all other security-based compensation arrangements of the Manager shall not exceed 10% of the Manager's issued and outstanding Class A Shares.
 The Board may determine when any option shall become vested and exercisable under the 2022 MSOP and may determine that the option shall be vested in installments.
-Under the 2022 MSOP, options typically become vested as to 20% at the first anniversary date after the grant and as to 20% at the end of each subsequent anniversary date up to and including the fifth anniversary date of the grant.
+Under the 2022 MSOP, options typically become vested as to 20% at the first anniversary date after the grant.